tesselle/kairos/cran-comments.md

 0 errors | 1 warnings | 1 note

-* CRAN package check warnings ("multiple methods tables") and notes ("Namespace in Imports field not imported") have been fixed.
 * Some links in the documentation point to articles behind paywalls that may return an error.

 ## revdepcheck results